May 15, 2026: Showcase – Computational Archival Storytelling with Jupyter Notebooks

 6. Amy DANIEL: Creating and Cleaning Datasets Using GenAI

-7. Connor BUCKLEY, Mati KASSAYE, Ben POLLOCK: Interacting with Irish-Speaking Residents of Knocktoosh, Ireland: An Exploration of the 1926 Census for the Boola District Electoral Division (DED)
+7. Connor BUCKLEY, Mati KASSAYE, Ben POLLOCK: Analyzing Language Disparities: Exploring the 1926 Irish Census for the Boola District Electoral Division (DED)

 8. Jada YOLICH: Economic Dimensions of African American Neighborhoods 1911 Charlotte